Lloyd Russell-Moyle: Early life and education

-Russell-Moyle was born on 14 September 1986 in Brighton, England.
+Lloyd Cameron Russell-Moyle was born on 14 September 1986 in Brighton, England.
 He was educated at Wallands Primary School, Priory School, Lewes, and Sussex Downs College.
 He studied at the University of Bradford and the University of Sussex.

 Russell-Moyle worked at the National Youth Agency, chairing The Woodcraft Folk and as vice-president of the European Youth Forum based in Brussels.

 Political career

+Russell-Moyle unsuccessfully stood at the 2015 general election in Lewes, coming fourth with 9.9% of the vote behind the winning Conservative candidate Maria Caulfield, the incumbent Liberal Democrat MP Norman Baker, and the UKIP candidate Ray Finch.

-Russell-Moyle stood in the 2015 general election for the Lewes constituency, coming fourth.
-He was elected and served as a councillor on Brighton and Hove City Council in August 2016, before standing for and being elected as MP for Brighton Kemptown in 2017.
+He was elected and served as a councillor on Brighton and Hove City Council in August 2016.
+Following his election to Parliament, Russell-Moyle resigned from the Council in December 2017.